wealthsimple/async-action/README.md

 ## A Word About Static Typing

-AsyncAction is designed to be used with FlowType for static type checking.
+AsyncAction is designed to be used with TypeScript for static type checking.
 One common pattern for doing this is to define your action types as string literal types:

 ```js
 type MySimpleAction = { type: 'SOMETHING_SIMPLE_HAPPENED' };